AlgoMole/MolCRAFT/README.md

 > [!NOTE]
 > - If you encounter vina fail, please check `/opt/conda/lib/python3.9/site-packages/vina/vina.py`, line 260, change to `astype(np.int64)`
-> - The latest version of [PoseCheck](https://github.com/cch1999/posecheck) contains some bugs, and installing commit `57a1938` will reproduce our results.
+> - Our results are based on the commit `57a1938` of [PoseCheck](https://github.com/cch1999/posecheck), a version before some major updates and significant changes of methods in the package.
-> - Posecheck may fail to load protein when multiple processes access the same pdb file.
-A hot fix is by inserting these lines after posecheck/utils/loading.py line 60:
+> - When PoseCheck fails to load protein when multiple processes access the same pdb file, a hot fix is done by this code snippet in `posecheck/utils/loading.py` line 60:
 > ``` python
 > while os.path.exists(tmp_path):
 >     hash_code = str(hash(tmp_path))[:4]
 >     tmp_path = tmp_path[:-8] + '_' + hash_code + '_tmp.pdb'
 > ```
-> - For RMSD fail,

 -----

 ## Folder Structure

-- /checkpoints: The official checkpoint `last.ckpt`(43M) will be automatically cloned here.
+- /checkpoints: The official checkpoint `last.ckpt` (43M) will be automatically cloned here.
 - /configs: We use yaml file to manage configs for model, directory, data, train, and evaluation.
 Some of the parameters are provided as input arguments (e.g., `--test_only --no_wandb`), and will be automatically updated and converted to a `config` object.
 - /core: The main code directory.
   - /callbacks: pytorch-lightning callbacks for validation, docking, etc.